Selecting The Right Attorney for Criminal Defense & DUI Defense

 Reputation, Experience, and Ability, are they Important in my case?

 Absolutely!
 Whether negotiating a reduction, getting a charge dropped, or fighting the charge with motions and even a jury trial, you need an attorney who has been there, and preferably one who has significant experience on both sides.
 Larry Sandefer‘s experience is extensive and proven.
 He has achieved a rating of AV* by Martindale-Hubbell, the highest rating available for attorneys.
 This is an evaluation by attorneys and Judges in the area who are familiar with an attorney, and based on an attorney’s ability, experience, qualifications, and professional ethical standards of conduct.
 The AV rating reflects an attorney or firm which has reached the heights of professional excellence and is recognized for the highest level of skill, integrity, and ethical standards.
-Larry is also proud to have been selected to the “Bar Register of Preeminent Lawyers™”, l as Florida Super Lawyers and named oneof the Top 100 Criminal Defense Lawyers in Florida by the American Society of Legal Advocates..
+Larry is also proud to have been selected to the “Bar Register of Preeminent Lawyers™”, and Florida Super Lawyers 2009, and named one of the Top 100 Criminal Defense Lawyers in Florida by the American Society of Legal Advocates, was named to the 2023 Edition of U.S. News and World Report – Best Lawyers (R) Best Law Firms.